maxdollinger/dmt/README.md

 ### Simplicity in Data Types

-Native INET and MACADDR types were not used to avoid complexity, but they should be considered in a real-world system for data integrity and validation.
+Native Postgres INET and MACADDR types were not used to avoid complexity, but they should be considered in a real-world system for data integrity and validation.

 ### Testing & DX